elast0ny/dynamorio-sys/README.md

 A crate to automatically generate Rust bindings to DynamoRIO.

+__DISCLAIMER__ : I built this crate to facilitate work I was doing on another project.
+I am willing to do minimal maintenance if issues arise and/or give  ownership to a more motivated developer.

 # Usage

 Before building, you must set the `DRIO_BUILD_DIR` environment variable to point to a directory that contains the built DynamoRIO source.